Topological bifurcations of minimal invariant sets for set-valued dynamical systems: Set-valued dynamical systems

-There is a one-to-one correspondence between discrete set-valued dynamical systems and upper semi-continuous mappings $f:X\to \cK(X)$.
-On the other hand, continuous set-valued dynamical systems arise in the context of differential inclusions, which canonically generalize ordinary differential equations to multi-valued vector fields \cite{Aubin_84_1,Deimling_92_1}.

-The $\eps$-perturbation of a discrete mapping as discussed in the Introduction yields a set-valued dynamical system with \emph{continuous} dependence on $x$.
-Our setting also includes \emph{upper semi-continuous} set-valued dynamical systems as set out in (H3), motivated by differential equations with discontinuous right hand side and problems from control theory \cite{Aubin_84_1}.
+There is a one-to-one correspondence between discrete set-valued dynamical systems and continuous mappings $f:X\to \cK(X)$.
+On the other hand, set-valued dynamical systems arise in the context of differential inclusions, which canonically generalize ordinary differential equations to multi-valued vector fields \cite{Aubin_84_1,Deimling_92_1}.
+Note that the $\eps$-perturbation of a discrete mapping as discussed in the Introduction yields a set-valued dynamical system with \emph{continuous} dependence on $x$.

-Associated to every set-valued dynamical system is a so-called dual set-valued dynamical system.
+Associated to every set-valued dynamical system is a so-called dual system.